mwaldleben/FourSidedCavityFlow.jl/README.md

 required to obtain accurate results.

 ## Installation

+### To try the examples

+The `examples` folder shows how one would go about using this module.
+The README inside the folder contains the necessary information to run the examples.

 ### For development

 The julia module is not yet a registered package.
 To work on the development version clone this git repository.
 Navigate to the root directory and start the Julia REPL.
 ```bash